 On the corporate and commercial side of the production business Nino has been producing programs for the Hyatt, Hilton, Marriott and many other corporations as well as smaller businesses.

-Nino’s educational background includes attending art and photography schools in his native Northern Italy.
+Nino's educational background includes attending art, photography, cinematography and photojournalism schools in his native Northern Italy.
 After relocating to the US in 1970, he began his career as a freelance commercial photographer and cinematographer; in the mid eighties he made the shift into television.
 In the first decade as a freelancer he expanded his skills by regularly attending The New England Institute of professional Photography and the Maine Photographic Workshop as well as attending business schools for marketing and management.

 Nino is one of the few professionals in the production business that can work equally well with video and still photography.